darnelleMelvin/RDF-File-Downloader/README.md

 This Python script is designed to download RDF (Resource Description Framework) files from a list of URIs (Uniform Resource Identifiers) specified in a text file.
 RDF is a standard model for data interchange on the web and is often used to represent metadata or structured data.

 # Usage
-URI List File: Create a text file containing a list of URIs, with each URI on a separate line.
+1. **URI List File**: Create a text file containing a list of URIs, with each URI on a separate line.
 The script will read this file to determine which RDF files to download.

-Output Folder: Specify the folder where you want the downloaded RDF files to be saved.
+2. **Output Folder**: Specify the folder where you want the downloaded RDF files to be saved.
 If the folder does not exist, the script will create it.

-Run the Script: Execute the script with the appropriate parameters, namely the path to the URI list file and the output folder path.
+3. **Run the Script**: Execute the script with the appropriate parameters, namely the path to the URI list file and the output folder path.

 # Script Explanation
 The script begins by importing necessary modules: os for file system operations and requests for making HTTP requests.